nerves-project-attic/nerves_init_gadget/README.md

 [ssh man page](https://linux.die.net/man/1/ssh) for other escape sequences).
 Typing `Ctrl+D` or `logoff` at the IEx prompt to exit the session won't work.

+### `:ssh_user_password`

+The SSH console uses public key authentication by default, but it can be configured for usernames and passwords via the `:ssh_user_password` key.
+This has the form `[{"username", "password"}, ...]`.
+Keep in mind that passwords are stored in the clear.
+This is not recommended for most situations.

 ## Troubleshooting

 If things aren't working, try the following to figure out what's wrong: